0x6e66/raytracer/documentation.md

 #### Command line interface
 The program can be used completely by a easy to use command line interface.
 Usage:
 ```
-$ cargo run --bin main -- --help
+$ cargo run --bin raytracer -- --help
-Usage: main [OPTIONS] [COMMAND]
+Usage: raytracer [OPTIONS] [COMMAND]

 Commands:
   img   create a single image
-  gif   create multiple images, that can be combined into a gif
+  gif   rotates the point around a point and creates a gif
   help  Print this message or the help of the given subcommand(s)

 Options: